alejandroGonGon/mi-primer-app/README.md

 ###  `npm install -D typescripnpm install -D typescrip `
 ###  `npx eslint . --fix`

+# How to start the backend

+Steps to get started the prject in laravel

+- clone the repository to htdocs
+- ejcetute commands

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).